apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**L.A.
-Film Critics Association Winners List (Updating Live)**
+**Austin Tice: Biden says US will try to bring home hostage from Syria**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/la-film-critics-association-winners-2-1236081018/).
+You can read more about it [here](https://www.bbc.com/news/articles/cp3zw1407w6o).

 ## Requirements
 - Python 3.8